Remix the Musical Matter

 Joining high school band continued to give Sterling direction and focus, an avid member of the drum line.
 Sterling grew more confident as she excelled in band, her social life began to blossom, and she found herself fitting in better than ever before.
 Meeting Maggie was the biggest turning point in her teenage years, finding someone she could confide in and who truly understood and accepted her differences.
 The two had a rocky first start in their friendship but it became extremely close as they went to college, so much so that Sterling developed a crush on her.
 Confessing to Maggie was entirely a disappointment with the rejection she received, something that affected Sterling so much that she pulled away and fell into bad vices to distract herself once again from her upset.
 As she spiraled out of control, losing herself in parties, alcohol, drugs, and one-night stands, Maggie became the one person who caught her when she fell and stayed by her side, getting her help and on the road to recovery.

 Sterling took her time finishing college due to her health and once she graduated she worked part-time until she was hired by a local radio station.
-The thought of creating a band was something that she and Maggie idly entertained, but with the addition of Tiva they began to play gigs in their spare time.
+The thought of creating a band was something that she and Maggie idly entertained, but with the encouragement of Von they began to play gigs in their spare time.
 Sterling also began delving into remixing music as a hobby, releasing her work online under the moniker 'Quicksilver'.
-She experiments with sound as a way to help further understand and regulate her synesthesia, and with careful support from her bandmates and outside research she has come to see it as less of a detriment and more as a unique gift.
+She experiments with sound as a way to help further understand and regulate her synesthesia, and with careful support and outside research she has come to see it as less of a detriment and more as a unique gift.

 MAGGIE | Best Friend/Bandmate

 You've always been there for me, even at my worst.
 I'm so lucky, what would I do without you?

 I admire your endless drive and creativity.
 You've accomplished so much, and you inspire me to strive for more, too.

 Black Drum Kit

 Darkside Hot Sauce